asicsdigital/terraform-reference/README.md

 - `./init.sh` # to initialize your environment
 - `terraform get` # to load your modules
 - `terraform plan -var-file=development.tfvars` # manage all the things!

+### Design pattern

+We are trying to follow a pattern where we have an infrastructure repo with 3 tiers - dev, stage, and production, known as FitnessKeeper/terraform-runkeeper.
+We will use that control repo to build VPC, ECS Clusters, DNS Zones, and other resources that can be presented as a platform for use by services.

+  Services, will be created using atomic control repos, based off this skel, and have distinct state files for each of the tiers.
+In this way, we can make changes to the state of a service living atop our infrastructure, without having to push stage changes to the underlying resources.